geosensing/women-count/README.md

 ### Results

+The data were collected between 2016-11-12 and 2017-01-11.
+And between roughly 10 am and 7 pm.
 On average about 81.5% of the people on the street were men.
 The average proportion of men across various locations was 86.7% which suggests that somewhat busier places have somewhat more women.

 ### Author